-Goal: analyzeand recommend solutions to existing and future governmental and nongovernmentabarriers to housing development.
-Housing Requirements for creation of private streets Need for consistent objectivity in residential design standards, Constraints especially lot size analysis Process for implementing 100% residential projects in mixeduse zones without requiring rezoning.
-Amending zoning code for consistency with State law. ioal: analysis of previous Housing Element's policies and programs.
-Program The 2015-2021 Housing Element had 7 goals, 79 policies, and 31 corresponding programs.
-Review Staff are working to coordinate with others to obtain feedback to
+Goal: analyzeand recommend solutions to existing and future governmental and nongovernmentabarriers to housing

+- Requirements for creation of private streets - Need for consistent objectivity in residential design standards, especially lot size analysis - Process for implementing 100% residential projects in mixeduse - Amending zoning code for consistency with State law.

+Program Review

+Goal: analysis of previous Housing Element's policies and programs.

+- The 2015-2021 Housing Element had 7 goals, 79 policies, and 31 corresponding programs. - Staff are working to coordinate with others to obtain feedback to

-Goal: (1) to analyze the history of fair housing in unincorporated; (2) to affirmatively further fair housing throughout the Housing Element, especially through the Sites ventory and Programs and Policies.
+Goal: (1) to analyze the history of fair housing in unincorporated; (2) to affirmatively further fair housing throughout the Housing Element, especially through the Sitesnventory and Programs and Policies.

-- Accessed records at theHayward Area Historical Society - Opened a venue for residents to share their housing storieshttps://bit.ly/achousingstory - Targeted outreach stakeholdersrepresenting populations with 'special housing needs,' such as elders, renters, and people with disabilities, to understand their housing needs and policy priorities - Working with our consultants to develop draft policies
+- Accessed records at the Hayward Area Historical Society - Opened a venue for residents to share their housing stories https://bit.ly/achousingstory - Targeted outreach stakeholdersrepresenting populations with 'special housing needs,' such as elders, renters, and people with disabilities, to understand their housing needs and policy priorities - Working with our consultants to develop draft policies